Jasmijn de Boo

-Jasmijn de Boo (/ˈdʒæzmɪnnbspdənbspˈbəʊ/ JAZ-min-_-də-_-BOH; born August 1975) is a Dutch veganism and animal rights activist and the vice president of ProVeg International.
+Jasmijn de Boo (/ˈdʒæzmɪnnbspdənbspˈbəʊ/ JAZ-min-_-də-_-BOH; born August 1975) is a Dutch veganism and animal rights activist and the Global CEO (formerly vice president) of ProVeg International.

 Career

 De Boo worked at the (now defunct) European Resource Centre for Alternatives in higher education (EURCA) at the Faculty of Veterinary Medicine, Utrecht University in the Netherlands.
 Later, she co-developed an animal welfare syllabus for veterinary students, on behalf of the UK branch of the World Society for the Protection of Animals (now World Animal Protection) and the University of Bristol School of Veterinary Science.
 It was launched in 2003.
 In 2006, de Boo founded the UK political party Animals Count (now Animal Welfare Party).

 From 2011 to 2016, de Boo was chief executive of the Vegan Society in Birmingham, England.
 During that time, the charity doubled its number of staff from 12 to 24 full-time equivalents.
 In 2015, de Boo hosted representatives of the German association VEBU on their visit to the Vegan Society in Birmingham.

 In 2017, VEBU co-founded ProVeg International and renamed itself ProVeg Germany.
 De Boo joined the ProVeg International executive team in the following year, and became vice president in May 2020.